New 2008 heralds Peugeot’s first-ever electric SUV

-Powered by a 100kW electric motor and 50kWh battery, the e-2008 has an official WLTP range of 193 miles under the WLTP test.
+Powered by a 100kW electric motor and 50kWh battery, the e-2008 has an official WLTP range of 193 miles.
 It’s capable of supporting 100kW rapid charging technology, giving an 80% charge in 30 minutes, while a full charge using conventional 7.4kW and 11kW fast chargers will take between eight hours and five hours.

 It also comes backed up by the MyPeugeot app, which enables owners to pre-set the charging times, heating and air conditioning as well as check current charge level remotely while two levels of energy recovery will be offered, offering the driver between a more standard petrol or diesel driving experience or increased regenerative braking.

 Peugeot will also use the launch of the e-2008 to launch its electric-focused service, which brings support with charging solutions and a public charge offering via Free2Move Services, including a charge pass giving access to public charging points across Europe.
 Services also on offer include driver e-coaching, a trip planner that accounts for en route charging stations and a ‘Mobility Pass’ to give access to rental of a petrol or diesel model when needed.
 Meanwhile a battery capacity certificate is intended to facilitate vehicle resale with a guarantee of the vehicle’s battery charge capacity.